LuisAlejandro/agoras/docs/credentials/linkedin.rst

       export LINKEDIN_OBJECT_ID="your_object_id"
       export LINKEDIN_CLIENT_ID="your_client_id"
       export LINKEDIN_CLIENT_SECRET="your_client_secret"
+      # Use LINKEDIN_ACCESS_TOKEN for standard apps (expires in 60 days):
+      export LINKEDIN_ACCESS_TOKEN="your_access_token_here"
+      # Or use LINKEDIN_REFRESH_TOKEN for partner apps with programmatic refresh:
       export LINKEDIN_REFRESH_TOKEN="your_refresh_token_here"

 4. Run Agoras actions directly without running ``authorize``.
 All credentials will be loaded from environment variables.

 **Note**: For unattended execution, you must provide all required credentials.
-The refresh token alone is not sufficient - you also need client ID, client secret, and object ID as shown in the :doc:`../reference/platform-arguments-envvars` documentation.
+The access token (or refresh token) alone is not sufficient - you also need client ID, client secret, and object ID as shown in the :doc:`../reference/platform-arguments-envvars` documentation.

 Agoras parameters
 ~~~~~~~~~~~~~~~~~